Complete Courses - Earn Discounts | For a limited time, earn up to 30% OFF!Find out more

-The Alison Learning Centre (ALC) programme is a ground-breaking initiative focused on introducing online learning to local communities around the world.
-The programme is for anyone who would like to study on Alison online as part of a group, avail of assistance, or simply seek encouragement and advice on how to begin the exciting lifelong journey of online education and skills training.
+At an ALC, those without direct access to online learning, or who need or can benefit from technical or learning support, can find the facilities, community, and support they need.
+ALCs enable learners to study on Alison online as part of a group, to avail of off-line tutor assistance, or to simply receive encouragement and advice on how to begin the exciting lifelong journey of online education and skills training.

 At Alison Learning Centres, you can register to do a Certificate or Diploma course or a Learning Path using the ALC’s computers and internet connection.